Next step for Doyle Clayton

 Doyle Clayton, the UK’s leading workplace law and advisory firm has taken the next step in its development through creating an employee ownership trust (EOT).
 No management changes have taken place or are anticipated.

 The firm which started out as an employment law boutique has long been one of the legal industry’s pioneers, with non-lawyers profit sharing (through share ownership) now opening this up to all of its employees.
-The move will ensure the firm’s independence and by giving all of its employees a way to participate in the business’s future success will encourage further innovation and expansion that has in recent years seen the launch of new services including pensions, regulatory and HR consultancy.
+The move will ensure the firm’s independence and by giving all of its employees a way to participate in the business’s future success will encourage further innovation and expansion that has in recent years seen the launch of new services including pensions and regulatory.
 These will be strengthened with further new workplace related capabilities led out of the firms’ offices in the City, Mayfair and Canary Wharf as well as Reading - the UK’s technology capital as the firm continues to evolve and take advantage of new opportunities.

 Peter Doyle, Doyle Clayton’s CEO said –